Let’s talk about social media anxiety disorder.

 ♡ Loss of interest in hobbies, going out with friends, social events

-And, spending too much time online checking social media can have effects on your cognitive-behavioral health.
+In addition, spending too much time online checking social media can have effects on your cognitive-behavioral health.
 Social media is just not worth risking your mental health.
 In fact, Lauryn has about 5 people at a time whose content she consumes.
 It has to be inspiring, educating or entertaining.

 In summary, social media shouldn’t control your life.

 So, today we wanted to share some tips that helped us learn to deal with social media anxiety.
-Making these small changes can help you overcome the pressures of social media & improve your headspace.
+Making these small changes can also help you overcome the pressures of social media & improve your headspace.

 How To Deal With Social Media Anxiety